-- 785. Transnet and JP Morgan also had an agreement in terms of which JP Morgan would execute credit default swaps and contingent credit default swaps in relation to the CDB loan.
+- 784. Transnet and JP Morgan also had an agreement in terms of which JP Morgan would execute credit default swaps and contingent credit default swaps in relation to the CDB loan.
 A credit default swap is contingent upon two triggers.
 The first is an ordinary credit default swap where the buyer receives the face value of the bond or loan from the protection seller in the event of a default.
 This is termed a credit event, such as defaulting on interest payments.
 The other trigger is specific to the contingent part of the credit default swap and is another event usually in relation to a macro-economic variable.
-A contingent credit default swap is designed to provide cover against unfavourable market movements.1124 - 786.
+A contingent credit default swap is designed to provide cover against unfavourable market movements. - 785.
 In order to hedge the CDB loan and mitigate the risk, there was an apparent need for the application of a contingent credit default swap, introduced at each capital drawdown.
 Regiments charged a fee of R5.7 million.
-As with the cross-currency swap, there was no legal basis for Regiments to be paid a fee for the contingent credit default swaps.
+As with the cross-currency swap, there was no legal basis for Regiments to be paid a fee for the contingent credit default swaps. - 786.
+Regiments claimed to have structured and arranged the contingent credit default swap structure to effectively reduce the ZAR interest rate payable on the loan structured by Transnet.
+According to Dr Bloom, this was not true as the intellectual property to conceive, implement and execute the contingent credit default swap structure was introduced by JP Morgan in terms of their agreement with Transnet.
+There could be no justification for any payment to Regiments for the work they purported to have done.
+The financial risk mitigation instrument that was applied in this instance was highly complex and JP Morgan would have used its own intellectual property to execute this instrument.
+It is unlikely that Regiments could have added any value, yet it was paid the amount of R5.7 million for the work that JP Morgan was appointed to do.

-1123 Transcript 5 June 2019, p 30; see also Transnet-Ref-Bundle-06857, para 12.1
+&lt;sup>1123 Transcript 5 June 2019, p 30; see also Transnet-Ref-Bundle-06857, para 12.1

-1124 Transnet-Ref-Bundle-06857, para 12.2; and Transcript 5 June 2019, p 41 et seg
+Transnet-Ref-Bundle-06857, para 12.2; and Transcript 5 June 2019, p 41 et seg